Talento90/repository.mongodb.net/README.md

  - Document Version (Consistency)
  - Integration Tests

-PS: To run the tests it's necessary to configure the configuration file at *"Core.Repository.MongoDb.Tests"* folder.
+PS: To run the tests it's necessary to configure the connectionString in folder *"Core.Repository.MongoDb.Tests"*.